Netflix/photon/README.md

 audio or video essence as defined by the IMF Essence Component specification (st2067-5:2013) and serializes the metadata into an IMF Composition Playlist (SMPTE st2067-3:2013).

-The goal of the Photon is to provide a simple standardized interface to completely interpret an MXF essence.
+The goal of the Photon is to provide a simple standardized interface to completely validate an IMP.

 ## Build